 First, let’s compare bird taste buds to those of humans.
 People have about 8,000-9,000 of them while birds have 50 to 100.
 They actually can’t “taste” spice in the way we do or feel the hotness of spicy flavors.
 Why?
 Their biological systems can’t create capsaicin, which is the chemical that provides the burning sensation in the mouths of people who eat spicy foods.

 So, wild birds can enjoy hot foods without fuss—and, better yet, spicy mixtures usually cause squirrels and other animals to say “no, thanks,” leaving hot bird seed for your winged visitors to enjoy, year-round.

 What Else Wild Birds Enjoy

-To attract birds, consider what trees, shrubs, grasses, berries, and flowers you’re planting—and consider a birdbath to provide them with a reliable water source.
+To attract birds, consider what trees, shrubs, grasses, berries, and flowers you’re planting—and consider other bird supplies, such as a birdbath to provide them with a reliable water source.
 In the winter, warm it up so they can quench their thirst after a meal.